JosephWildey/RedditChallenges/README.md

 # Balanced/Balanced Bonus
 This program just checked to make sure that characters in a given string appear in the string an equal amount of times.
 First it started with x and y and the bonus includes all lowercase characters in the English alphabet.

+# RGBToHex
+This program takes the integer values of RGB (0-255 for Red, Green, and Blue) and outputs the hexidecimal string.
+Eventually, it will average the values you input for each color and output the resulting string.
+With no hard limit on inputs.